Neko 1.99.3

 Three-dimensional field output

-Neko stores the 3D fields with results in the .fld format, which is the same as in Nek5000.
+Neko stores the 3D fields with results in the .f##### format, which is the same as in Nek5000.
 The advantage of adopting this format, is that there is a reader in Paraview and VisIt, which can be used to visualize them.
-Note that the latest version of Paraview actually has two reader for .fld.
-For now, Neko has only been tested with the older reader, which uses VisIt under the hood.
+Note that the latest version of Paraview actually has two readers for .f#####.
+For now, Neko has been thoroughly tested with the older reader, which uses VisIt under the hood.
+However, the new reader was used for the smaller cases as well.
 A file with the .nek5000 extension is used as the entry point for the readers and stores some metadata.
-Users may also find the Python package pysemtools useful for working with .flds.
-Note that only the first output .fld file stores the mesh.
+Users may also find the Python package pysemtools useful for working with .f#####s.
+Note that only the first output .f##### file stores the mesh.
+Detailded description of the file format can be found in Nek5000 documentation.
+Notice, for brievity in this manual we often call .f##### file format an .fld one and in some cases Neko even outputs files with .fld extension.
+However, in all cases we refer to the binary .f##### format and not to the Nek5000 text file format with the same extension.

 Compression of field output